PacificBiosciences/svpack/README.md

 -v, --invert          Invert filter, return variants that fail at least one criterion -p, --pass-only       Only retain variants with FILTER of PASS or .
---require-svtype      Only retain variants with SVTYPE INFO field --require-svlen       Only retain variants with SVLEN INFO field -l N, --min-svlen N   Minimum |SVLEN| for variants with SVLEN INFO field
+--require-svtype      Only retain variants with SVTYPE INFO field -l N, --min-svlen N   Minimum |SVLEN| for variants with SVLEN INFO field
 ```